mcosovic/JuliaGrid.jl/docs/src/tutorials/powerSystemModel.md

 # [Power System Model](@id ACDCModelTutorials)
 Power system analyses commonly utilize the unified branch model that provides linear relationships between voltages and currents.
-However, as the focus is on power calculations rather than current calculations, the resulting equations become nonlinear, posing challenges in solving them [[1]](@ref ACDCModelReferenceTutorials).
+However, as the focus is on power calculations rather than current calculations, the resulting equations become nonlinear, posing challenges in solving them [andersson2012power](@cite).
 Hence, to accurately analyze power systems without any approximations, we use the AC model, which is a crucial component of our framework.
 In contrast, to obtain a linear system of equations for various DC analyses, we introduce approximations in the unified branch model, resulting in the DC model.

 !!! note "Info"
     In this section, we not only describe the AC and DC models derived from the unified branch model but also furnish the power and current equations utilized in all JuliaGrid analyses.